rosblox/ros-template/README.md

 Transmitting images between Docker container and host using shared memory transport requires
 1. running the container with specific options, `--network=host --ipc=host --pid=host`, and
 2. running ROS 2 nodes inside the container by a user with the same ID as the user of the host.

-## Repo contribution

 This repository shows the most convenient setup (that I could find so far) to build and run ROS packages inside a Docker container and enables shared memory transport between ROS 2 nodes inside the container and on its host.
 The setup involves:
 - `build.sh` and `run.sh` scripts to build/run the container with the correct options